sagemath/trac_to_gh/Issue 9395.md

 # Issue 9395: new doctest for french book about Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9395

 Original creator: zimmerma